-DGPC Family physicians and primary care paediatricians should have suitable training that allows them to assess those children and adolescents at risk of depression and to record the risk profile in their clinical history.
-DGPC When faced with a child who has suffered from a stressful life event, in the absence of other risk factors, primary care professionals should perform follow-up and foment the normalisation of daily life.
-DGPC Any mental health assessment of a child or adolescent should routinely include questions about depressive symptoms.
-1 Major depression should be diagnosed through a clinical interview.
+De Family physicians and primary care paediatricians should have suitable training that allows them to assess those children and adolescents at risk of depression and to record the risk profile in their clinical history.
+De When faced with a child who has suffered from a stressful life event, in the absence of other risk factors, primary care professionals should perform follow-up and foment the normalisation of daily life.
+D Any mental health assessment of a child or adolescent should routinely include questions about depressive symptoms.
+Major depression should be diagnosed through a clinical interview.
 Questionnaires alone do not allow making an individual diagnosis.
-1 It is not advisable to screen for depression in children or adolescents among the general population due to the non-existence of studies that assess the effectiveness of screening.
-1 There should be an active search for depressive symptomatology in those children and adolescents who present risk factors, and children and adolescents should be asked separately from their parents about current symptoms and problems.
-1 In children over 8 years of age and in adolescents, one of the most-used and validated questionnaires in Spanish is the CDI.
-In adolescents, the use of self-applied questionnaires that are validated in Spain and that allow the early detection of depressive symptoms is recommended.
-Nevertheless, it must not be forgotten that a clinical interview must be performed for a complete diagnosis.
+V It is not advisable to screen for depression in children or adolescents among the general population due to the non-existence of studies that assess the effectiveness of screening.
+V There should be an active search for depressive symptomatology in those children and adolescents who present risk factors, and children and adolescents should be asked separately from their parents about current symptoms and problems.
+V symptoms is recommended.
+Nevertheless at must not be forgotten that a clinical interview must be performed for a complete diagnosis. diagnosis. diagnosis. https://diagnosis.di